All Episodes

 Higher taxes lift state collections.

-Now, stick with me on this, because this is there there's a concerted effort underway here.
+Now, stick with me on this because there's a concerted effort underway here.

-It seems to imply the state and local tax collections rose in the first quarter as an expanding economy and tax increases passed during the recession eased city and state budget woes.
+It seems to imply that state and local tax collections rose in the first quarter as an expanding economy and tax increases passed during the recession eased city and state budget woes.

-State and local tax revenues grew 4.7% to uh $321.6 billion the first three months of 2011 compared to the same period a year earlier, according to the Census Bureau, state revenue grew 9.3% in the quarter.
+State and local tax revenues grew 4.7% to $321.6 billion the first three months of 2011 compared to the same period a year earlier, according to the Census Bureau.

-Far better showing than that of a local governments where revenue fell a little over half a percent.
+State revenue grew 9.3% in the quarter, far better showing than that of a local government's where revenue fell a little over half a percent.

 Now, here's what's going on.